DarlCat/phoenix-firestorm/indra/newview/linux_tools/client-readme.txt

 probably missing the appropriate GStreamer plugin on your system - you may be able to install it (see TROUBLESHOOTING).

-User data is stored in the hidden directory ~/.firestorm by default; you may override this location with the FIRESTORM_USER_DIR, or FIRESTORM_X64_USER_DIR if using the 64 bit version, environment variable if you wish.
+User data is stored in the hidden directory ~/.aerture by default; you may override this location with the APERTURE_VIEWER_USER_DIR, or APERTURE_VIEWER_X64_USER_DIR if using the 64 bit version, environment variable if you wish.